Are you moving in the right direction?

 The next move is choosing the move that matters most.

-So before adding more activity, ask yourself:
+Before adding more activity, ask yourself one sharper question:

 These are different problems.